-Matt Richardson, Leadership and Workforce Development Advisor in GC Business Growth Hub explains the Real Living Wage that comes into effect next year, and what impact it has for your business.
+Matt Richardson, Leadership and Workforce Development Advisor at GC Business Growth Hub explains the Real Living Wage that comes into effect next year, and what impact it has for your business.

-So what route should you take as a business owner?
-At a glance, you may think “if I have a choice, I will save money by paying staff the living wage rather than the real living wage” (I really hope you don’t think like this!).
-Perhaps the more optimistic answer that us as advisors may hear from businesses is “I can’t afford to pay staff the real living wage rate but would if I could”.
+You may think; “If I have a choice, I will save money by paying staff the living wage rather than the real living wage” (I really hope you don’t think like this!).
+Perhaps the more optimistic answer that advisors may hear from businesses is “I can’t afford to pay staff the real living wage rate but would if I could”.
 This is where we need to talk about the significant impacts and potential long-term losses a business can face through losing staff, absenteeism or lack of productivity.